Enrike04/AVLTree-Map-List/README.md

 - List: subList() can be skipped or implemented via creating a separate tree (no tests)
 - Mutable Map
 - Bonus: Mutable List (you should write tests yourself)

+Notice that `detekt` is failing due to "too many functions" in `AvlTreeImpl`.
+Please implement each interface separately whenever possible, instead of creating an almighty Avl Tree.
+Detekt and diktat reports are being stored as Github Actions' artifacts.